 2. Your Best Interests at Heart

 The best Grand Junction real estate agents understand that having your best interest at heart is the most important thing when hiring an agent.
 But how do you know who that will be?
 Is it the agent with the funniest videos?
 How about the agent with the most online reviews?
 The most years of experience?
 Or how about the #1 home seller in the valley based on production?
 All these things can give you a preview into an agent’s true self when it comes down to putting your interest before theirs, but actions speak volumes.
-Watch this video about what I did for a client, without hesitation.
-Will the agent you hire do the same?
-Watch this video about what I did for a client, without hesitation.
+Watch this video below about what I did for a client, without hesitation.
 Will the agent you hire do the same?

 “Paul and the team exceeded all of our expectations during our home sale!
 After a difficult selling experience with a previous home, we were nervous to sell again.
 However, Paul was incredibly helpful through every step of the process.
 His communication with us was excellent, and we always knew he was looking out for our best interests.
 I would highly recommend Paul Aspelin for any real estate transaction!” -Haley Bennett Horal